 PacificSource Health Plans strongly encourages prior authorization (PA) and inpatient notification requests to be submitted via our provider portal, InTouch.
 We will contact your offices to assist you in getting an account created and assist with any training.
-Medicaid PAs and inpatient notification is required via electronic submission.
+Medicaid PAs and inpatient notifications are required via electronic submission.

 If you do not have access to InTouch, please visit www.OneHealthPort.com and register.
-Here is a link with some more information about InTouch as well: PacificSource.com/aboutproviderintouch.
+Here is a link with some more information about InTouch as well: PacificSource.com/providers/about-intouch-providers.